 Once unpublication is complete:

-Both message templates (applied to batch and real-time type events) are deleted from each execution instance.
+Both message templates (applied to batch and real-time type events) are deleted.

 They no longer appear in the Administration > Production > Message Center Execution > Default > Transactional message templates folder.

-Once a template is unpublished, you can delete it from the control instance.
+Once a template is unpublished, you can delete it.

 To do so, select it from the list and click the Delete button on top right of the screen.